 My accent keeps people guessing; I’ve been told I sound Aussie and even American.
 But none of those is right, and to be honest, I’m still puzzled about what accent I have. 🤪 You can judge for yourself by watching a video or listen to my podcast.

-- I have a non-identical twin which is resulted in lots of failed attempts at getting her to go to my classes for me.
-She describes me as dramatic, but I always tell her that it helped me get in a movie once.
+Another fun fact is that I have a non-identical twin who describes me as overly dramatic, but I always like to remind her that this helped me get into a movie once.